pcastellanoescuder/fobitools/README.md

 <!-- badges: end -->

-This package provides a set of tools and functionalities to use and interact with [FOBI (Food-Biomarker Ontology)](https://github.com/pcastellanoescuder/FoodBiomarkerOntology).
+This package provides a set of functions to use and interact with [FOBI (Food-Biomarker Ontology)](https://github.com/pcastellanoescuder/FoodBiomarkerOntology).

 # Installation